RType 1.2

 The Team

-NEXO Engine is brought to life by a dedicated team of fourth-year students from EPITECH Strasbourg:
+NEXO Engine is brought to life by a dedicated team of fifth-year students from EPITECH Strasbourg:

 Acknowledgements